awsdocs/amazon-redshift-developer-guide/doc_source/r_BEGIN.md

 | REPEATABLE READ

 Note: READ UNCOMMITTED, READ COMMITTED, and REPEATABLE READ have no operational impact and map to SERIALIZABLE in Amazon Redshift.
+You can see database isolation levels on your cluster by querying the stv_db_isolation_level table.
 ```

 ## Parameters<a name="r_BEGIN-parameters"></a>